Simple Ways to Make Your Marriage Happy

 4. The person who says, “What is yours is mine, and what is mine is mine,” is called a wicked person.

 In these times, many destructive forces alienate people from each other and break up families.
 The “average person,” whose attitude is, “what is mine is mine and what is yours is yours,” is not sufficient as it has been in the past.
 Now, we have to work harder and smarter to make our relationships loving and long-lasting.
-The most potent immunization medicine for safeguarding a healthy and satisfying relationship is selfless, cheerful giving as the “righteous person” whose attitude is, “What is mine is yours, and what is yours is yours.”
+The best way to protect a good relationship is selfless giving.
+This is exemplified by the “righteous person” whose position is, “What is mine is yours, and what is yours is yours.”

 Kindness Exercise